Two teen passengers ordered out of Ola cab on Auckland Harbour Bridge

 She couldn't understand why the driver, who at that point had no choice but to go over the Harbour Bridge, could not have driven them over and back and returned the boys safely to their address.

-Brotherston complained via the app and Twitter and received a written response from Om Choudhary of Ola's Australia New Zealand customer care service.
+Brotherston complained via the app and Twitter and received an apology from Om Choudhary of Ola's Australia New Zealand customer care service.

-"I really apologise for the bad experience you have faced with the driver during the ride," Choudhary wrote.

-"We never tolerate this kind of behaviour or activities from the driver.
-I will make you [sic] sure that such an incident will not repeat in future by this driver.
+After the Herald made inquiries an Ola representative in Australia contacted Brotherston and said her complaint was being escalating and they would refund the fare.

 Brotherston wanted Ola to update its safety standards to include collection and drop-off as well as the actual ride.

-Currently Ola's safety standards focus on protecting customers' privacy information and safety from a driver in that their is an emergency button available during a ride and the ride can be tracked in real time.
+Currently Ola's safety standards focus on protecting customers' privacy information and safety from a driver in that there is an emergency button available during a ride and the ride can be tracked in real time.

+An Ola spokesman told the Herald safety was its number one priority.

+"We take any reports of behaviour that endangers passengers or drivers seriously.